-Around 12.5% of our children are either at SENS (SEN support) or have statements/ EHC Plans (Education, Health and Care Plans).
-This is slightly above the national average and means that all teachers expect to have children with SEND in their classes.
+Around 15% of our children are either at SENS (SEN support) or have EHC Plans (Education, Health and Care Plans).
+This is below the national average but means that all teachers expect to have children with SEND in their classes.

-Types of SEND which we currently have in school, during 2015 - 2016, include children with a diagnosis as well as those with learning profiles consistent with the diagnosis:
+Types of SEND which we currently have in school, during 2015-2016, include children with a diagnosis as well as those with learning profiles consistent with the diagnosis: